Iam-kelvin/AirBnB_clone_v2/README.md

-This is a project on AirBnB clone - MYSQL
+This is a project on AirBnB clone - MYSQL, web static